-This guide covers how users can sign in and the webmaster options available to control the experience.
-There are various ways of authenticating users and controlling who can access your intranet – this will be covered below.
+This covers how users log in and the webmaster options that control the experience.
+There are various ways of authenticating users and controlling who can access your site.

 How users can authenticate

 Authenticating via SSO improves user experience (UX) as users can quickly access the site in a secure way.
 SSO can be seamless, provided the user has a federated identity (such as those on an internal network).

 Users without a federated identity can still authenticate via SSO, as long as they can log into their identity provider and Invotra is connected with that identity provider.
 For more information on connecting Invotra to an identity provider, see connecting Invotra with an identity provider.

 If a user cannot be authenticated via SSO, for example, the user account is not connected to an identity provider, then the user has the option to log in with their email and password.